 We highly recommend that you watch the SC4 with E6 Connect review video below by our partner Gabe who has a popular golf YouTube Channel called Let’s Play Thru.
 He shows you how to get started with E6 Connect, the steps to get ready to play it on the SC4 and then, of course, he shows the SC4 in action with the E6 Connect software and discusses the accuracy of the launch monitor.

-For the price of $749.00, you will get the same exact launch monitor (without the free E6 Connect course), and it will come with the Optishot Orion software.
+For the price of $749.00, you will get the same exact launch monitor when you get the Optishot Orbit (without the free E6 Connect course), and it will come with the Optishot Orion software.

 Features include 20 real-world courses, a new dynamic range, gimme distances, online play, auto-caddy, and more (see our section below for all the details).

 Watch a Swing Caddie SC4 with E6 Connect Review

 What You Need to Know About the Orion Simulation Software from Optishot